 The Russian Beginners course, based on the communicative approach to learning foreign languages, encourages you to speak Russian starting from lesson one.
 The course is taught using course books that fully meet the Council of Europe criteria for accreditation at A1 level.

-In Module One you will be covering topics such as the Russian alphabet, grammar, numbers and a workshop to finish off.
+In part 1 you will be covering topics such as the Russian alphabet, grammar, numbers and a workshop to finish off.

-If you have no prior knowledge of Russian you must start with Module One, which takes place in October term.
+If you have no prior knowledge of Russian you must start with part 1, or the full syllabus (parts 1-3).

-If you have some basic knowledge of Russian and you are already familiar with the content of Module One you may choose to enrol on Module Two or Module Three.
+If you have some basic knowledge of Russian and you are already familiar with the content in part 1 you may choose to enrol on part 2 or part 3.
 See the Eligibility section below for more details.

 Please make sure you have the correct level by using our online guidelines.

-If you wish to join Module Two of the Russian short course (in January), you must have completed Module One or be familiar with the content taught in Module One, specified in the What will I learn? section.
+If you wish to join part 2 of the Russian Beginners course, you must have completed part 1 or be familiar with the content taught in part 1, specified in the What will I learn? section.

 Please check your level by using our online guidelines before enrolling.